 (7) Section 1015.7 Roof access.
 This section has been modified to require the authority having jurisdiction approve the use of a fall-restraint system instead of a guard in the exception.
 This section has been modified to read: 1015.7 Roof access.
 Guards shall be provided where the roof hatch opening is located within 10 feet (3048 mm) of a roof edge or open side of a walking surface and such edge or open side is located more than 30 inches (762 mm) above the floor, roof or grade below.
 The guard shall be constructed so as to prevent the passage of a sphere 21 inches (533 mm) in diameter.
 Exception: When approved by the authority having jurisdiction, guards are not required where permanent fall arrest/restraint anchorage connector devices that comply with ANSI/ASSE Z 359.1 are affixed for use during the entire roof covering lifetime.
+The devices shall be reevaluated for possible replacement when the entire roof covering is replaced.
 The devices shall be placed not more than 10 feet (3048 mm) on center along hip and ridge lines and placed not less than 10 feet (3048 mm) from roof edges and the open sides of the walking surfaces.

-[Source: Added at 29 Ok Reg 1646, eff 11-1-12, Amended at 32 Ok Reg 2278, eff 11-1-15]
+[Source: Added at 29 Ok Reg 1646, eff 11-1-12, Amended at 32 Ok Reg 2270, eff 11-1-15]